 Unless a retailer is delinquent in remitting the tax due, the retailer generally may deduct and retain a service fee from the collected tax to cover the retailer's expenses in the collection and remittance of the tax.
+Different rules apply at different times for calculating the amount of the service fee a retailer may retain.

 For sales made on or after January 1, 2020, the service fee is equal to 4% of the state sales tax due for the period, but the total amount a retailer is allowed to retain for any filing period is limited to \$1,000.
 The total service fee a retailer may retain for any filing period may not exceed \$1,000, even if the retailer has multiple business locations or makes sales at different locations in the state.

-Beginning January 1, 2022, a retailer is not permitted to retain any money to cover the retailer's expenses in collecting and remitting tax in accordance with this section for any filing period that the retailer's total taxable sales were greater than one million dollars.
+Beginning January 1, 2022, a retailer is not permitted to retain any money to cover the retailer's expenses in collecting and remitting tax in accordance with this section for any filing period that the retailer's total taxable sales were greater than \$1,000,000.